Hernia Mesh Surgery

 Laparoscopic repair is a minimally invasive technique using small incisions, a telescope-like tool called a laparoscope, a camera and mesh.
 Typically conducted under general anesthesia, a surgeon makes incisions, then inserts and secures the mesh to cover the defect.
 Surgeons can also perform this technique without mesh.

-Laparoscopic hernia surgery offers quicker recovery, smaller incision sites and less pain than open surgery.
+The laparoscopic surgery technique has many benefits for the patient’s recovery.
+It offers quicker recovery, smaller incision sites and less pain than open surgery.
 Doctors use this method for different hernia types, such as umbilical, inguinal, ventral or incisional.
-According to one scientific journal, “Laparoscopic surgery is the gold-standard surgical approach.”

 Laparoscopic Hernia Repair Surgery